zirplsoftware/synapse-code-assessment/README.md

 # Synapse Code Assessment

+Thank you for this opportunity.
+This is a unique assignment for assessing a candidate's skills, and I very much enjoyed it.
+I feel that the result accurately reflects my approach not just to refactoring code and finding bugs, but to improving software quality in general, starting with architectural concerns.
+I will certainly have this approach in mind if I ever need to interview candidates in the future.

 ## Overview

 This solution is divided logically by numbered folders (for automatic sorting in Visual Studio) based